Boscia.jl: A review and tutorial: Examples and computational results

 for some permutation matrix $P$.
 An equivalent reformulation expresses the problem as a quadratic optimization program over the set of permutation matrices:

 where $\mathcal{P}(n)$ is the set of $n \times n$ permutation matrices and $\lVert \cdot \rVert_F$ denotes the Frobenius norm.

-Based on the work of \citet{klus2025continuous}, who propose a Frank-Wolfe-based approximation approach, this is a proof-of-concept implementation for Boscia.
-It also serves as a good example for a fully self-managed LMO.
+Building on the work of \citet{klus2025continuous}, who propose a Frank-Wolfe-based approximation method, and \citet{xiao2025GI}, who apply Boscia to solve the quadratic formulation exactly, it is worthwhile to revisit the Boscia implementation.
+In particular, it serves as a good example of a fully self-managed LMO.

 The continuous problem solved with FW at each node in Boscia is defined as:

 where

 denotes the set of doubly stochastic matrices, i.e., the convex hull of the permutation matrices $\mathcal{P}(n)$.
 The additional box constraints $[\vl,\vu]$ are node-specific bounds imposed by the branching process, with $\vl, \vu \in \{0, 1\}^{n\times n}$.